Germany–Poland relations: Second World War (1939–1945)

-During the war, Poles as one of the Allies of World War II fought against Germany on various war fronts, including the Norwegian campaign, Battle of France, Battle of Britain, the North African campaign, Operation Jubilee, the Italian campaign (including the victorious Battle of Monte Cassino), the Vistula–Oder Offensive and the Western Allied invasion of Germany.
+During the war, Poles fought against Germany on various war fronts as one of the Allies of World War II, including the Norwegian campaign, the Battle of France, the Battle of Britain, the North African campaign, Operation Jubilee, the Italian campaign (including the victorious Battle of Monte Cassino), Operation Overlord, the Vistula–Oder Offensive and the Western Allied invasion of Germany, liberating parts of Belgium, France, Italy and the Netherlands from German occupation.

 The Polish resistance movement, including the Home Army and the Polish Underground State, was the largest underground resistance movement in all of German-occupied Europe.
 Poland did not establish a collaborationist government under German occupation, and pre-war Polish Prime Minister Kazimierz Bartel was even murdered by the Germans for refusing to form one.
 Several Polish uprisings against Germany broke out, including the Zamość uprising, Iwieniec Uprising, Operation Ostra Brama, Lwów uprising and the Warsaw Uprising.
 During the latter, SS chief Heinrich Himmler anticipated a total destruction of Warsaw, the capital of the former Polish nation, which has supposedly blocked the Germans' road to the east for 700 years.
 Following the Polish loss in the uprising, Germany carried out the planned destruction of Warsaw in late 1944, and in October 1944, Himmler stated in regards to Warsaw: The city must completely disappear from the surface of the earth and serve only as a transport station for the Wehrmacht.
 No stone can remain standing.
 Every building must be razed to its foundation.

-Following the Operation Barbarossa, the Germans and German-held Polish forced laborers discovered the mass graves of over 4,000 Polish officers and intelligentsia murdered in the Katyn Forest by the Soviet Union in 1940.
+Following Operation Barbarossa, the Germans and German-held Polish forced laborers discovered the mass graves of over 4,000 Polish officers and intelligentsia who were murdered in the Katyn Forest by the Soviet Union in 1940.
 In April 1943, Germany exposed the crime, now known as the Katyn massacre, to the world.
 The Germans allowed the International Red Cross and Polish Red Cross to the site, and formed the International Katyn Commission to investigate the massacre.

-In 1943 Stalin demanded at the Tehran Conference that the post-war territory of Germany and Poland be redrawn further west as a buffer between Soviet Union and Germany.
+At the Tehran Conference which was held in 1943, Stalin demanded that the post-war territory of Germany and Poland be redrawn further west as a buffer between the Soviet Union and Germany.

-Nazi Germany killed nearly 6 million Polish citizens, including Polish academics, doctors, lawyers, nobility, priests and others.
-Poland suffered the largest destruction among all German-occupied countries during World War II.
+Nazi Germany killed nearly 6 million Polish citizens, including Polish academics, doctors, lawyers, nobles, priests and others.
+Poland was subjected to the largest amount of destruction among all German-occupied countries during World War II.

-Following the defeat of Germany in 1945, this policy exercised by the Germans would lead to anti-German sentiment among the oppressed Poles which would reflect in the expulsion of Germans from the territories assigned to Poland.
+Following the defeat of Germany in 1945, anti-German sentiment was widespread among the oppressed Poles, a sentiment which was triggered by the policy which the Germans implemented during their occupation of Poland, this sentiment was reflected in the expulsion of Germans from the territories which were assigned to Poland.